anjensan/knitty/README.md

             [manifold.deferred :as md]))
 ```

-Macro `defyarn` defines a "node of computation" (referred to as "yarn").
-Each node is identified by a qualified keyword, body expression is evaluated and added to the global "registry" of known nodes:
+Macro `defyarn` defines a "node of computation" (referred to as a "yarn").
+Each node is identified by a qualified keyword; the body expression is evaluated and added to the global "registry" of known nodes:

 ```clojure
 (defyarn node-a)         ;; "input" node